 b) Having a solid base of satisfied customers is essential to the future growth of your business, as they will become your biggest brand ambassadors.
 Yes, they will advocate for your brand for free!

-So, how to turn your newly acquired customers into repeated buyers, loyal followers, and promoters?
+So, how to turn your newly acquired customers into repeat buyers, loyal followers, and promoters?

 After the customer purchases your product or service, do not stop there.
-That shouldn’t be the end of the relation.
+That shouldn’t be the end of the relationship.
 Instead, it’s the beginning.